 Charles has extensive teaching experience in a higher education context including postgraduate (PhD, MBA and MSc) and undergraduate students.
 This includes both face-to-face and distance learning.
 He has also supervised to completion a number of undergraduate and MSc dissertations; and a PhD thesis.

 He completed a year of production of B870 - Managing in a Changing World, the first module on the new MBA where he authored some of the material on culture and leadership.
-Charles is currently the Module Team Chair for the Postgraduate Certificate in Human Resource Management.
-He is also the current lead for the MSc in Human Resource Management.
+Charles led the production of the first core module of the MSc HRM - The Human Resource Professional.
+He has also participated to the production of the two other core modules of the MSc HRM: B811 - Human Resource Management in context, and B812 - Creating evidence-based value in people management.
+He is also the current lead for the CIPD-accredited MSc in Human Resource Management.
 Furthermore, he is an Associate Fellow of the Higher Education Academy.

 An ecofeminist position in critical practice: Challenging corporate truth in the Anthropocene (2022-11)